nubank/mockfn/README.md

     (is (= :mocked (one-fn)))))
 ```

-The `verifying` works similarly, but also defines an expectation for the
+The `verifying` macro works similarly, but also defines an expectation for the
 number of times a call should be performed during the test.